xlpnic/story-prompt-bot/README.md

-To run from the command line, open a PowerShell window in the repo and type...
+To write a tweet to the console, open a PowerShell window in the repo and type...

+    node .\consoleRunner-local.js

+To send a new tweet to twitter, open a PowerShell window in the repo and type...

-node .\consoleRunner.js
+    node .\consoleRunner-twitter.js